-Masters of Hospitality Management Programs near Salt Lake City
+Masters in Hospitality Management Programs in Salt Lake City

 Schools often require prospective masters students to submit resumes and, in some cases, documentation of any managerial experience they have in the industry.
 Recommendation letters, graduate test scores and personal statements might be required as well.
 Many programs also include an internship and thesis.
 Some schools, however, offer a non-thesis option.